Cardinal Health (NYSE:CAH) Issues FY 2023 Earnings Guidance

-Cardinal Health (NYSE:CAH – Get Rating) updated its FY 2023 earnings guidance on Friday.
-The company provided EPS guidance of $5.05-$5.40 for the period, compared to the consensus EPS estimate of $5.18.
+Cardinal Health (NYSE:CAH – Get Rating) updated its FY 2023 earnings guidance on Friday morning.
+The company provided EPS guidance of $5.05-$5.40 for the period, compared to the consensus estimate of $5.18.
 The company issued revenue guidance of -.

 Cardinal Health Announces Dividend

-A number of large investors have recently made changes to their positions in the stock.
-State Street Corp boosted its stake in shares of Cardinal Health by 2.1% during the first quarter.
-State Street Corp now owns 21,802,799 shares of the company’s stock valued at $1,246,751,000 after purchasing an additional 457,777 shares during the period.
-Invesco Ltd. raised its holdings in shares of Cardinal Health by 9.0% in the first quarter.
-Invesco Ltd. now owns 6,186,052 shares of the company’s stock valued at $350,748,000 after acquiring an additional 511,826 shares in the last quarter.
-Charles Schwab Investment Management Inc. raised its holdings in shares of Cardinal Health by 2.2% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 1,937,468 shares of the company’s stock valued at $109,855,000 after acquiring an additional 41,859 shares in the last quarter.
-Goldman Sachs Group Inc. raised its holdings in shares of Cardinal Health by 33.3% in the second quarter.
-Goldman Sachs Group Inc. now owns 1,590,930 shares of the company’s stock valued at $83,158,000 after acquiring an additional 397,279 shares in the last quarter.
-Finally, UBS Group AG raised its holdings in shares of Cardinal Health by 31.1% in the first quarter.
-UBS Group AG now owns 752,215 shares of the company’s stock valued at $42,650,000 after acquiring an additional 178,409 shares in the last quarter.
-85.07% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+State Street Corp grew its holdings in shares of Cardinal Health by 2.1% during the first quarter.
+State Street Corp now owns 21,802,799 shares of the company’s stock worth $1,246,751,000 after buying an additional 457,777 shares in the last quarter.
+Invesco Ltd. grew its holdings in shares of Cardinal Health by 9.0% during the first quarter.
+Invesco Ltd. now owns 6,186,052 shares of the company’s stock worth $350,748,000 after buying an additional 511,826 shares in the last quarter.
+Charles Schwab Investment Management Inc. grew its holdings in shares of Cardinal Health by 2.2% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 1,937,468 shares of the company’s stock worth $109,855,000 after buying an additional 41,859 shares in the last quarter.
+Goldman Sachs Group Inc. grew its holdings in shares of Cardinal Health by 33.3% during the second quarter.
+Goldman Sachs Group Inc. now owns 1,590,930 shares of the company’s stock worth $83,158,000 after buying an additional 397,279 shares in the last quarter.
+Finally, UBS Group AG grew its holdings in shares of Cardinal Health by 31.1% during the first quarter.
+UBS Group AG now owns 752,215 shares of the company’s stock worth $42,650,000 after buying an additional 178,409 shares in the last quarter.
+Institutional investors and hedge funds own 85.07% of the company’s stock.

 Cardinal Health, Inc operates as an integrated healthcare services and products company in the United States, Canada, Europe, Asia, and internationally.
 It provides customized solutions for hospitals, healthcare systems, pharmacies, ambulatory surgery centers, clinical laboratories, physician offices, and patients in the home.